Connect with others who understand.

 High White Blood Cell Count

 Also known as leukocytosis, a high WBC count is a hallmark of some types of leukemia and other cancers of the bone marrow.
-High white blood cell counts can also indicate an existing infection or a dysfunction in the immune system.
+High WBC counts can also indicate an existing infection or a dysfunction in the immune system.

 Pancytopenia

-If red cells, white cells, and platelets all have low levels, it is called pancytopenia.
-Pancytopenia is a sign, not a disease in and of itself.
-Pancytopenia can be caused by leukemia or other diseases of the bone marrow, a side effect of chemotherapy or radiation treatment, an autoimmune condition, or the result of an infection.
+Low levels of red blood cells, white blood cells, and platelets (all three) is called pancytopenia.
+This condition can be caused by leukemia or other bone marrow diseases, a side effect of chemotherapy or radiation treatment, an autoimmune condition, or an infection.

 Different types of leukemia can be indicated by different blood test results.
-Acute lymphocytic leukemia (ALL) may cause a large number of immature white cells (lymphoblasts) in the blood, as well as low numbers of red blood cells and platelets.
-Acute myeloid leukemia (AML) may cause pancytopenia.
-In both chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) and chronic myeloid leukemia (CML), mature cell counts are closer to normal, resulting in less severe symptoms than in acute leukemias.
+Acute lymphocytic leukemia may cause a large number of lymphoblasts (immature white cells) in the blood, as well as low numbers of red blood cells and platelets.
+Acute myeloid leukemia may cause pancytopenia.
+In both CLL and small lymphocytic lymphoma and chronic myeloid leukemia, mature cell counts are closer to normal, resulting in less severe symptoms than occur with acute leukemias.

 All updates must be accompanied by text or a picture.